Gboard is the free, official digital keyboard offered for Android devices by Google.

 What Is Gboard App On Android — More than standard

 Sometimes you’re looking for more than just your standard digital keyboard options, or you’re tired of your particular autocorrect changing words you don’t want it to.

 Google focuses on user functionality and frankly has gone above and beyond to provide a user with everything they could possibly need from a 3rd party keyboard application.

-Fast searching by pressing the G letter on your keyboard, allows you to perform a google search without opening your browser.
+Fast searching by pressing the G letter on your keyboard, allows you to perform a google search without opening your browser – this is exclusive to the Gboard keyboard.
 This is actually a fairly effective way to save time and is an extremely useful feature.

 In each of those languages, the app will also “learn” how you type and communicate, and will adapt its autocorrect and word choices based on your usage over time.

 You can change everything from the keyboard background image, the size of the keyboard, to whether or not there are gaps between the letters.

 Customization also comes in the form of adding words to your dictionary if you commonly type something that the system doesn’t recognize, such as nicknames, or slang.
 This doesn’t happen automatically and needs to be added yourself.